rickosborne/cascades/md/26-4-3-welcome-back.md

 My heart rate climbed, made all the more noticeable by a dull thump in my leg with each beat.
 I pushed Edna over, determined to drag myself to the closet if I had to.
 She snapped out of it and rolled to a crawl, disappearing around the corner.
-I heard her let out a yelp and I knew what she was seeing.
+I heard her let out a yelp.
+I knew what she was seeing.

 "Green bottles!"
 I yelled.